PROGRAM SCHEDULED for October 10-13, 2022 | Virtual

 Who are the faculty?

 Program faculty include high-level government lawyers from Federal and state enforcement agencies, private lawyers from leading firms and in-house compliance officers and legal counsel with expertise in compliance matters.
-A Seton Hall Law professor from the Center for Health & Pharmaceutical Law & Policy participates in each Program.
+A Seton Hall Law professor from the Center for Health & Pharmaceutical Law participates in each Program.

 In addition to the Program certificate, attendees may apply for:

 - NJ and PA CLE: Approximately 20-25 of CLE credit hours.
 Seton Hall Law School is an accredited provider for New Jersey CLE credit.
 (Note: Attorneys wishing to receive CLE credits outside of New Jersey may need to fulfill additional requirements to receive credit hours and should check with their respective state Supreme Courts/CLE Boards.)
 CLE Financial assistance may be available for qualified registrants.

-- M.S.J.: Three (3) credits for students enrolled in Seton Hall Law School's Master of Science in Jurisprudence program.
-For further information, please see Receiving Credit: Our M.S.J.
+- M.L.S.: Three (3) credits for students enrolled in Seton Hall Law School's Master of Legal Studies program.
+For further information, please see Receiving Credit: Our M.L.S.
 Students.

 - J.D.: Two (2) credits for students enrolled in Seton Hall Law School's J.D. program.
 For further information, please email [email protected].